 The rich diversity and nutrition of the soil fade away due to years of farming.
 Thus, to conserve fertility, it has become essential to combine agriculture with technology.
 In this era of digitalization, the agriculture sector is encountering a radical transformation and relies on precision agriculture.
 It involves sensors, robots, GPS, data-analytics software, etc., to produce healthier crops and higher yields.
 It holds promise for the sector to ascend to the next level of productivity and profitability.
-Precision farming further welcomes the concept of IoT in agriculture.
+Precision agriculture further welcomes the concept of IoT in agriculture.

 Smart agriculture using IoT (Internet of Things), smart agriculture reduces costs, boosts efficiency, maximizes results, saves water and energy, and more.
 It helps cultivators meet the requisite conditions to increase crop yield and health, thus contributing to sustainable agriculture.